I simply love web analytics.

 Fortunately, you have a much cheaper option.
 I’m talking about Avinash’s highly successful book Web Analytics 2.0.

-Basically, Market Motive’s course is Web Analytics 2.0 made in video.
+Basically, Market Motive’s course is Web Analytics 2.0 made in video format.

-When I realized that I was quite disappointed, because I had already read that book before taking the course, and I was expecting much more for the 300 montly cost.
+When I realized that I was quite disappointed, because I had already read that book before taking the course, and I was expecting much more for the 300 monthly cost.